JBerthelier/PiRATE/README.md

 https://doi.org/10.1186/s12864-018-4763-1

-***What is PiRATE (Pipeline to Retrieve and Annotate Transposable Elements) ?***
+***What is PiRATE-Galaxy ?***

-PiRATE is a stand-alone Galaxy web-based platform which integrates several bioinformatic tools that are automated (https://galaxyproject.org/use/pirate/).
+PiRATE-Galaxy is a platform which integrates several bioinformatic tools that are automated into a stand alone Galaxy https://galaxyproject.org/use/pirate/ and installed in a Linux Virtual Machine (download link below).

-It combine tools allowing the detection, classification and annotation of Transposable Elements from a genome assembly and/or short reads sequencing data.
+PiRATE-Galaxy combines tools allowing the detection, classification and annotation of Transposable Elements from a genome assembly and/or short reads sequencing data (e.i.
+Illumina).

-You can use all tools in order to complet the full PiRATE Pipeline or use some of them, regarding to your available data and goal.
+You can use all tools in order to complet the full PiRATE Pipeline or use some of them, regarding to your available data and goals.

-Keep in mind that, the pipeline is not fully automated and that you will need to launch each tool one by one, and for some steps, it is required to be perform manual curation (e.i.
+Keep in mind that, the full PiRATE pipeline is not "one-click" automated and that you will need to launch each tool one after one, and for some steps, it is required to be perform manual curation (e.i.
 TE library curation).

 **Galaxy-PiRATE web-based platform overview**